Tigrayans: Zagwe dynasty (1137-1270)

 An 11th-century mosque frieze reappropriated as an arch inside the Wukro Chirkos church in Tigray.
 After a lithograph by William Simpson, 1868.

 During the Zagwe dynasty, Tigray played a significant role in both the political and religious development of the Ethiopian highlands.
-While Zagwe kings themselves came were not from Tigray but from the Lästä region, they nonetheless claimed descent from Aksumite nobility despite their Agäw origins and remained closely connected to the northern highlands, particularly through monastic institutions and ecclesiastical networks centered in Tigray.
+While Zagwe kings themselves came were not from Tigray but from the Agaw inhabited Lästä region, they nonetheless claimed descent from Aksumite nobility via marriage with Tigrayan nobility and despite their Agäw origins remained closely connected to the northern highlands, particularly through monastic institutions and ecclesiastical networks centered in Tigray.
 Important religious centers such as Debre Damo, Debre Maryam Qorqor, and Debre Abbay in Tigray remained active throughout the Zagwe period, serving as centers of theological learning, manuscript production, and regional authority.

 While the Zagwe court attempted to establish legitimacy through monumental church-building projects in Lästä (such as the famous rock-hewn churches of Lalibela), they also relied on the prestige of Aksumite ancestry, which remained rooted in Tigray's cultural memory.
 Several traditions, preserved in later Ethiopian chronicles and hagiographies, suggest that the clergy and monastic elite in Tigray acted as both legitimizers and critics of the Zagwe monarchs, often urging a return to the Solomonic line associated with Aksum.

 This ethnic and cultural connection to Tigray allowed the Zagwe rulers to establish a powerful religious and political network that thrived in the northern highlands.
 Tigrayan nobles provided military and administrative support to the Zagwe kings, and their loyalty ensured the persistence of the dynasty, despite challenges from external and internal forces.
 For instance, King Lalibela married a woman from the Tigrayan aristocracy to strengthen the dynasty's rule over the region.